Thinking beyond borders

 Germany applies as of August 2017 several regulations implementing the so called ICT Directive, whereas “ICT” stands for intra-corporate transfers within a company or company group.
 Based on the ICT Directive a specific type of permit can be issued.
 This shall be indicated by the acronym “ICT” (ICT permit).
 Based on an ICT permit of another Member State of the EU, working in Germany in the intra-corporate setting can be possible mainly conditional to a notification process for up to 90 days within a rolling period of 180 days.
 For working in Germany as well, an additional German permit needs to be applied for called “mobile ICT” card.

-In addition to Germany’s domestic arrangements that provide relief from international double taxation, Germany has entered into double tax treaties with approximately 100 countries/territories to prevent double taxation and allow cooperation between Germany and other tax authorities in enforcing their respective tax laws.
+In addition to Germany’s domestic arrangements that provide relief from international double taxation, Germany has entered into double tax treaties with approximately 100 countries/jurisdictions to prevent double taxation and allow cooperation between Germany and other tax authorities in enforcing their respective tax laws.
+Each year new treaties are concluded and numerous existing ones are subjected to re-negotiations and amendments.

 There is the potential that a PE could be created as a result of extended business travel, but this would be dependent on the type of services performed, the duration, and the level of authority the employee has.